QubesOS/qubes-doc/common-tasks/software-update-dom0.md

     sudo qubes-dom0-update package
     ~~~

-    Yum will say that there is no update, but the package will nonetheless be downloaded to dom0.
+    Dnf/Yum will say that there is no update, but the package will nonetheless be downloaded to dom0.

-2. Re-install the package:
+2. Re-install the package (R4.0+):

     ~~~
+    sudo dnf reinstall package
+    ~~~
+    R3.2 and earlier
+    ~~~
     sudo yum reinstall package
     ~~~

-    Note that yum will only re-install if the installed and downloaded versions match.
+    Note that Dnf/Yum will only re-install if the installed and downloaded versions match.
 You can ensure they match by either updating the package to the latest version, or specifying the package version in the first step using the form `package-version`.

 ### How to uninstall a package

-If you've installed a package such as anti-evil-maid, you can remove it with the following command:
+If you've installed a package such as anti-evil-maid, you can remove it with the following command (R4.0+):

+    sudo dnf remove anti-evil-maid
+R3.2 and earlier
     sudo yum remove anti-evil-maid

 ### Testing repositories